pantheon-systems/documentation/source/content/disaster-recovery.md

 Pantheon Solr requires additional considerations when used on sites with Disaster Recovery.
 In its default state, if a site with Pantheon Solr and Disaster Recovery fails over to the backup, Solr will not automatically rebuild the search index.
 In that case,

 1. Pantheon will need to manually re-provision your Solr instance.
-In the case of failover, the support engineers will be notified via a notification ticket and they will re-provision Solr for you.
+In the case of failover, file a support ticket requesting  that the support engineers re-provision Solr for you.

-1. This notification will also be sent to all users with access to the live environment, and once Solr has been re-provisioned you will be notified via this support ticket.

-1. You will need to manually re-index Solr after failover.
+1. Once Solr has been re-provisioned you will be notified via this support ticket and you will then need to manually re-index Solr after failover.

 The reindexing process is application-side, and depending on your site the process may be different.